Guidelines for Accessible Emails

 Colors

-• Avoid dark backgrounds when possible (stick to white background and dark text).
-If using dark backgrounds, avoid using dark colors - keep contrast high.
+• Avoid dark backgrounds when possible (stick to a white background with dark text).
+If using dark backgrounds, avoid using dark colors - keep contrast high;

 • Examples: